zefiros-software/BSPLib/docs/docs/halting/abort.md

 #Post-Conditions
 * All threads other than main thread will exit on a BSP call, unless the BSP process is restarted.
 * If main thread, a BSPAbort exception will be thrown.

-#Warnings
-* The termination behaviour is different in this BSP implementation than in other libraries.

-#Deprication
-This function has been depricated and should be avoided.

 #Examples